-The Hamilton Spectator reported twelve homes destroyed at Byaduk North leaving just three remaining.
+The Hamilton Spectator reported twelve homes destroyed leaving just three standing in Byaduk North.
 Most were close to the course of the Lyne Creek running to the west of the township.
 The Free Presbyterian Church was lost and the Byaduk North Hotel was under threat.
 In the days after the fire, the hotel served as a refuge for the homeless.

-The homestead of Richard Thomas Carty at Brisbane Hill, a large property to the north of the township of Byaduk North, was destroyed.
-While running for the creek, after escaping the homestead, Mrs Carty’s dress caught fire was fortunately quelled.
+The homestead of Richard Thomas Carty at Brisbane Hill, a large property to the north of Byaduk North, was destroyed.
+While running for the creek, after escaping the homestead, Mrs Carty’s dress caught fire but it was fortunately quelled.
 The Cartys rebuilt and the replacement homestead Dunroe still stands today.